 3. Review the checkout page to ensure that the NCAA Men's Final Four tickets have been selected, and read through any ticket notes or delivery information.
 If everything looks correct, fill out the checkout information, and purchase your NCAA Men's Final Four Tickets!

 Need help finding the right NCAA Men's Final Four Tickets?

 Our Sales and our Service team are available 7 days a week at 1-800-880-8886.

-The TicketCity team will be in Houston at the Final Four for your convenience and ticket needs.
-We have a pick up location close to the NRG Stadium area for customers who wish to purchase tickets to either the semi-finals or finals right up to tip off.
+The TicketCity team will be in Phoenix at the Final Four for your convenience and ticket needs.
+We have a pick up location close to the University of Phoenix Stadium area for customers who wish to purchase tickets to either the semi-finals or finals right up to tip off.
 If you have any questions or need last minute tickets, we will be there to help.